THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

-We’ve been using making sailing videos for almost 3 and a half years now, and we’ve had a lot of video and photo equipment come and go.
+We’ve been using making sailing videos since 2014, and have surpassed 15K subscribers.
+We’ve had a lot of video and photo equipment come and go.
 Here’s what we are using currently.

 David uses a Panasonic Lumix GH5 camera and a Panasonic 12-35mm native zoom lens for our primary video recording.
 It records in 4K and shoots photos at 20 MP.
 The lens and camera pairing allows for dual stabilization, which reduces camera shake and gets us a great quality of filming.
 Shooting in 4K allows us to crop and run warp stabilizer in post-production while maintaining a better than 1080P quality.
 I love it because I can get screenshots off of the videos and they are high-resolution stills.
 Our biggest negative?
 There are better cameras out there for recording in low lighting, and despite being a mirrorless camera, it’s HEAVY.
 We have gotten an underwater housing for this camera, but haven’t used it very often yet.